 If you have members of your team who are facing hardship in the current situation, they may be entitled to hardship grants from GroceryAid.
 This applies to colleagues of both retail and foodservice members of FWD.
 Details here

 New measures for businesses extend the Government’s winter support schemes to include food and drink wholesalers in some areas.
+These will come into effect after the lockdown in England ends.
 They include:

 From October 1 the Government will pay 60% and employers will pay 20% of employees’ wages for the time they are being furloughed.
 Employers will also continue to pay their National Insurance and pension contributions.